Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

  The sample is based on [ASP.NET CORE API template](https://learn.microsoft.com/aspnet/core/tutorials/first-web-api?view=aspnetcore-7.0&tabs=visual-studio)
  During the project configuration, specify `Microsoft Identity Platform` inside `Authentication Type` dropdown box.
 As IDE installs the solution, it might require to install an additional components.

- After the initial project was created, we have to continue with firther configuration and tweaking:
+ After the initial project was created, we have to continue with further configuration and tweaking:

  1. Replace initial Microsoft Identity Web code